JOUR73351/ny-warn-scraper/README.md

 7) Scrape the [WARN notices](https://labor.ny.gov/app/warn) from the NY Department of Labor website and output to `data/warn.csv`.
 Your scraper code will live in `notebooks/scrape.ipynb`.

-   Extra credit if you can figure out how to scrape previous years as well.
+   Extra credit if you can scrape previous years' notices as well.
 Here's a clue:

    ```
    https://labor.ny.gov/app/warn/default.asp?warnYr=2019